6 Things to Consider for Commercial Roof Repair

 When replacing your roof is unnecessary or impractical, consider a roof coating.
 Whether used on its own or to improve the longevity of necessary repairs, a commercial roof coating is a cost-effective way to get the most out of your building’s roof.

-Capital Coating uses two types of roof coat.
+Capital Coating uses two types of a roof coat.
 The first is an elastomeric coating, which is a liquid compound that can expand and contract as temperatures change throughout the year.
 The polymer-based liquid is flexible and prevents cracks from forming due to temperature fluctuation.
 The other option is polyurethane spray foam roofing, which has a similar set of advantages.
 Aside from offering a viable alternative to full roof replacement, commercial roof coatings offer the following benefits:

 - Longevity: The whole point of roof coating is to make a commercial roof last longer.
 A properly installed and maintained coating can last for 10 to 20 years.